akshell/docs/ref/ak/url.rst

    ``/day\/(\d\d)\//`` pattern defines pages with addresses ``day/01/``, ``day/02/``, ... , ``day/99/``.
 The value of the match
    group (``'01'``, ``'02'``, ... , ``'99'`` in the example) is passed
-   to the controller as an argument.
+   to the handler as an argument.

    The empty pattern ``''`` designates a common variable pattern ``/([^\/]*)\//``.
 It's the most straightforward way of defining